adjust/adjust_anes/README.md

 ## Summary

 This is Google Play Services ANE Builder of adjust™.
-This tool is designed to generate Google Play Services ANE file which can later be used by adjust SDK as part of Adobe AIR mobile app or by developers to get access to Google Play Services library functionalities from ActionScript.
+This tool is designed to generate Google Play Services ANE file which can later be used by [adjust Adobe AIR SDK][adjust_adobe_air_sdk] as part of Flash mobile app or by developers in general to get access to Google Play Services library functionality from ActionScript.

 ## Example app